Editorial Guide

 Iron forms and label reading

 Supplement labels may list ferrous sulfate, ferrous fumarate, ferrous gluconate, iron bisglycinate, carbonyl iron, or another source.
 This article does not rank forms for treatment.
-For shopping, the first job is simpler: identify the amount, the form, and whether the product is meant as a daily multivitamin or a targeted iron supplement.
+For shopping, the first job is simpler: identify the amount, the form, whether the serving is one tablet or several, and whether the product is meant as a daily multivitamin or a targeted iron supplement.

 Then check the rest of the formula.
 A vegan multivitamin with iron may also contain calcium, zinc, iodine, vitamin C, B12, and vitamin D. If you take separate supplements, the combined pattern matters.
 If you drink coffee or tea with breakfast, take calcium at the same time, or use medications that affect absorption or timing, bring that context to a qualified clinician.